 Desktop computers tend to be more efficient and offer more bang for your buck.

 If you are setting up a home studio on a budget, you will get more power at a reasonable cost from a desktop computer.
 Desktops are also much easier to upgrade in the future when taking your music production to the next level.

 For tech-savvy home studio owners, choosing a desktop is the most rational decision.

 Personally, I like to have both, so I can work on tunes while on the road, before uploading them to my home studio system – but then I am a flashy type of producer.

-In order to choose the best PC for music production, you need to consider the specifications that more demanding production software needs as a minimum.
+To choose the best PC for music production, you need to consider the specifications that more demanding production software needs as a minimum.